 Apparently aware that establishing an ECL in connection with a beach nourishment project can result in a taking of constitutionally protected riparian property rights, the Act expressly provides that "[i]f an authorized . . . beach nourishment . . . project cannot reasonably be accomplished without the taking of private property, the taking must be made by the requesting authority by eminent domain proceedings."
 DEP's Final Order issuing the JCP expressly acknowledges that the Act eliminates riparian rights.
 The Final Order concludes, however, that the JCP issued in accordance with the Act does not infringe on any riparian rights because the riparian rights arguably infringed upon are eliminated by the Act.
-The pertinent
+The pertinent question, though, is not whether riparian rights are eliminated, but whether that elimination passes constitutional muster.

-43 To directly address the certified question, there can be no greater infringement on riparian rights than their complete elimination.
-Such an infringement is unreasonable where, as here, no compensation is paid because it violates the constitutional protections for private property.
-Because there is an unreasonable infringement on riparian rights, the Applicants do not qualify for the exception in Rule 18-21.004(3), F.A.C., to the requirement to provide satisfactory evidence of sufficient upland interest.
+The Act, which DEP claims does the taking, directs DEP and the Applicants to institute eminent domain proceedings for any taking occasioned by a beach infringement on riparian rights, the Applicants do not qualify for the exception in Rule 18-21.004(3), F.A.C., to the requirement to provide satisfactory evidence of sufficient upland interest.